The Knoydart Wilderness one…

 The path had disappeared again and we suddenly realised we needed to be on the opposite side of the river.
 This bit was at least straightforward as we made a makeshift bridge from huge boulders strewn across the valley floor.
 The same couldn’t be said for what came next.

 Terra firma made way for a very steep and very long bog, the bracken returned and the path we needed had suddenly jumped several hundred metres to our right.
-It was extremely steep and the weight in our packs coupled with the sunshine made this a very arduous 2 hour climb.
+It was extremely steep and the weight in our packs coupled with the sunshine made this an arduous 2 hour climb.
 Every time we thought we’d reached the saddle of the ridge, we’d summit to find a false peak, and another 100m of climbing.
 We were definitely in sense of humour crisis territory.

 With the ordeal finally over, we collapsed on a large rock and unpicked the hell of the last few hours which included a comprehensive character assassination of the idiot who’d plotted this route who, by this point, we both agreed had never actually walked this route.